Macaulay2/M2/M2/INSTALL-CMake.md

 ## FAQ
 Below are a list of common issues and errors.
-If you run into a problem not listed below, please open a [new issue](https://github.com/Macaulay2/M2/issues/new) on GitHub.
+If you run into a problem not listed below or among the list of issues labeled with [build system](https://github.com/Macaulay2/M2/labels/build%20system), please open a [new issue](https://github.com/Macaulay2/M2/issues/new) on GitHub.

 <details>